desci-eth/SciOS-Home-Site/_pages/home.md

 <b>Time: </b> <i>9:30am-11am</i>

 An hour and a half open session on the problems in the traditional system of science.
-Join us and speak to your experience in and thoughts on the trad-sci.
+Join us and share your experience in and thoughts on the issues plaguing trad-sci.
+This session will help define the limitations of the current firmware of science, and help guide the DeSci movement towards building a more effective stack on which research operates.

 <br/><a href="" target="_blank"><button class="btn btn-warning btn-sm">Read more</button></a>
 </div>